ramthescnd/blog/_posts/2022-02-12-first-post.md

 It's a damn beauty 😍!

 I bought some old-stock from a trusted ebay seller, but really don't ask me how much this thing costed me.
 I just couldn't resist 😬.
-I’m still waiting (as of 07.04.2022) for the xStation and the 3D-printed SD-mount for the ODE, but at least I finally got tracking number.
+I’m still waiting (as of 07.04.2022) for the xStation and the 3D-printed SD-mount for the ODE, but at least I finally got a tracking number.
 <br>
 As soon as the other parts arrive I will continue this post 😉!
 <br>